-Foster Fuels click our heels and salute Mr. Rader for his dedicated service to our country.
+Foster Fuels clicks its heels and salutes Mr. Rader for his dedicated service to our country.

-Ensign Rucker was a Radio Officer and saw action in three different war zones: The Pacific, The Atlantic and The Mediterranean Sea.
-The Merchant Marines suffered the greatest percentage of war-related deaths than all other U.S. Armed Services.
+Ensign Rucker was a Radio Officer and saw action in three different war zones: the Pacific, the Atlantic, and the Mediterranean Sea.
+The Merchant Marines suffered the greatest percentage of war-related deaths of all the U.S. Armed Services.
 It is estimated that there were 9,300 Mariners killed and 833 ships sunk during the war.

 Mr. Rucker was actively involved with the American Legion Post 16 Honor Guard.

 Bruce was a neighbor and a friend from Roanoke, VA who became my hero.
 For his sacrifice he was awarded the Bronze Star and the Purple Heart while giving aid to his comrades in Quang Tri, South Vietnam, on Feb 25, 1969.

 David S. Spicer, of Charlottesville, Va. proudly served as an Army medic during the Korean War from 1951–1953.

 After finishing basic training at Camp Pickett, Spicer was selected to be a combat medic.
 He was then sent to Fort Leonard Wood in Missouri where he learned rudimentary skills such as giving shots, taking blood and dressing wounds.
 With only six weeks of training, he was deployed to Fairbanks, Alaska where he served as the doctor to army soldiers and Eskimos located in the remote area villages.

 During an interview with the Daily Press Spicer said, “It taught me to face things, and to do what you can, when you can.
 I was taught a great lesson in that.”